enthought/mayavi/docs/source/mayavi/overview.rst

 Scenes, data sources, and visualization modules: the pipeline model
 --------------------------------------------------------------------

-Mayavi uses a pipeline architecture like VTK_.
+Mayavi uses pipeline architecture like VTK_.
 As far as a user is concerned this basically boils down to a simple hierarchy.

   * Data is loaded into Mayavi and stored in a **data source**